 The dogs who do make it to the racetrack are at significant risk of sustaining serious injuries, such as head trauma or broken hocks or legs, during training and racing.
 The intensity of the racing also means that dogs can suffer from seizures (from a lack of oxygen) and cardiac arrest.

 In 2016, the New South Wales government commissioned an inquiry which concluded that the greyhound-racing industry is incapable of reform.
-Then Premier Mike Baird stated, "We simply cannot and will not stand by and allow the widespread and systemic mistreatment of animals."
-And yet the government continues to permit this rampant abuse of "man's best friend".
+Yet the government continues to throw away tens of millions of dollars on regulation, prize money, and infrastructure.